kohalmykristof/zotero/README.md

 # 4. Build XPI from Zotero source

-XPI building from Zotero Core in your work folder's zotero subdirectory (see 1.1.).
+XPI building and signing by Mozilla from Zotero Core in your work folder's zotero subdirectory (see 1.1.).

+# 4.1.
+Create built XPI archive

 You can do this build in zotero-build repository's xpi subfolder (see 1.2.).